Jojoaky/Percentage-Bar-Lib/README.md

 # PercentageBar Library

-The Percentage Bar library provides a simple way to generate percentage bars in ascii from for arduino projects.
+The Percentage Bar library provides a simple way to generate percentage bars in ascii form for arduino projects.

 ## Installation